MISRE/MISRE/README.md

 NOTE: The code was only tested on Windows 7 os, the dlls (64 bit versions) in the folder "cpp\bin" are compiled in Visual Studio 2013.
 Recompilation of the dlls on different platforms may be needed.

+Compiling on Linux/MacOSX:
+- Install the Eigen library (for instance 'brew install eigen' on OSX, xxxxxx in Ubuntu)
+- Go to cpp/source and type 'make'

+Tested on OSX Mojave (10.14.6) and Ubuntu xxxx